AcademyPgh/Y2S1-Contextual-Camouflage/README.md

       . venv/bin/activate
       pip install -r requirements.txt. (may need sudo)

-    Run 'npm install' or 'yarn install' (may need sudo) from the root directory

     To run the web server you need to source your virtual environment (. venv/bin/activate) and execute "sh run.sh"

+    Run 'npm install' or 'yarn install' (may need sudo) from the root directory if you would like to use gulp to edit any portion of the React code.